kubewarden/docs/src/writing-policies/go/07-automate.md

 as possible.

 The scaffolded project already includes all the GitHub actions you need.
-These files can be found inside of the `.github/workflows` directory.
+These Actions can be found in the `.github/workflows/ci.yml.template` file;
+rename it to `github/workflows.ci/yml` to enable them.

 The same principles can be adapted to use a different CI system.

 ## Testing

-We can automate the execution of the unit tests and of the end-to-end tests.

-This is working out of the box thanks to these files:
+Automation of the unit tests and of the end-to-end tests is working out of the box thanks to the `unit-tests` and `e2e-tests` jobs defined in `.github/workflows/ci.yml.template`.

-  * `.github/workflows/e2e-tests.yml`
-  * `.github/workflows/unit-tests.yml`

 ## Release

-The scaffolded project created a `.github/workflows/release.yml.template`.
+The scaffolded project contains a `release` job in `.github/workflows/ci.yml.template`.

-This file defines a pipeline that performs the following steps:
+This job performs the following steps:

   * Checkout code
   * Build the WebAssembly policy
   * Push the policy to an OCI registry
   * Eventually create a new GitHub Release

-To enable the pipeline you need to rename it to `release.yml` and change the value of the `OCI_TARGET` to match your preferences.
+To enable the job you need to rename it to `ci.yml` and change the value of the `OCI_TARGET` to match your preferences.

-The pipeline will act differently based on the commit that triggered its execution.
+The job will act differently based on the commit that triggered its execution.

 Regular commits will lead to the creation of an OCI artifact called `<policy-name>:latest`.
-No GitHub Release will be created for this commits.
+No GitHub Release will be created for these commits.

 On the other hand, creating a tag that matches the `v*` pattern, will lead
 to: